aws/base64io-python/README.rst

 .. note::

-   When data is read from the wrapping stream, might read up to three additional bytes from the underlying stream.
+   When it reads data from the wrapping stream, it might read up to three additional bytes from the underlying stream.

 .. code-block:: python